cdmstr-kev/news-explorer-frontend/README.md

   - JWT authentication with token validation
   - Request validation with Joi schemas
   - Authorization checks - Users can only delete their own articles
-  - Protected routes - Authentication required for saving/viewing articles
+  - **Protected routes via ProtectedRoute HOC**:
+    - Prevents unauthorized access to SavedNews page
+    - Automatically opens login modal for unauthorized users
+    - Redirects to home if not authenticated
+    - Handles loading states to prevent premature redirects

   Future Enhancements